ArthurYdalgo/laravext/docs/quickstart.md

  }, false);
 ```

-You might change the nexus and strands' locations if you want to.
+You can change the nexus and strands' locations if you want to.
 Make sure to change the nexus directory in the `./config/laravext.php` file.
 For more details on how the router works, check the [router section](/router).

 ## Blade